Cancer

 - Research into new drugs and effective therapies in cancer patients.

-- Study of biomarkers involved in the prognosis and prediction of treatment efficacy.
+- Study of biomarkers involved in the prognosis and prediction of the effectiveness of treatments.

 - Search for supportive treatment for cancer patients: palliative care and improvement of treatment side effects.